 Don’t forget to add a door!
-We decided to cut our door out of some brightly colored construction paper
+We decided to cut our door out of some brightly colored construction paper.

 - Add the smaller details, like window frames, etc. with a permanent marker

 Once you have all of your basic house elements added, you can start working on the details!
-We found that lining the windows with a silver permanent marker made it look just like window frames!
+We found that lining the windows with a silver permanent marker made them look just like window frames!
 This is the perfect time to add lights, door handles, and other small decorative details to your house.